0x9900/pifan/README.md

 port.

-Here is an example of such a system: [AllStar Node](http://0x9900.com/mobile-allstar-node/) I am also using this program for the ParachuteMobile [APRS iGate](http://0x9900.com/aprs-igate-for-parachute-mobile/)
+Here is an example of such a system: [AllStar Node](http://0x9900.com/mobile-allstar-node/) I am also using this program for the ParachuteMobile [APRS iGate](http://0x9900.com/aprs-igate-for-parachute-mobile/).
+You can also check that my [blog](http://0x9900.com/keeping-your-allstar-node-cool/) on this little project.

 ## Dependencies